dkumza/tts_server/readme.md

-## AD Portal
+## Tech Trade Swap DB

-Express server that handles APIs requests from SQL (CRUD)
+Express server that handles APIs requests from SQL (CRUD).
+With JWT, bcrypt, yup and more.

 ### SERVER SIDE

 The server is built with Express.js, SQL and provides the following endpoints:

--  `GET /api/ads`: Fetches all ads from the database.
+-  `GET /api/products`: Fetches all products from the database.
+-  `POST /api/products`: Adds a new product to the database.
--  `DELETE /api/ads/:id`: Deletes a ad with the specified ID from the database.
+-  `GET /api/products/:id`: GET a single product with the specified ID from the database.
--  `POST /api/ads`: Adds a new ad to the database.
+-  `DELETE /api/products/:id`: Deletes a product with the specified ID from the database.
--  `PUT /api/ads/:adID`: Updates the ad with the specified ID in the database.
+-  `PUT /api/products/:id`: Updates the product with the specified ID in the database.
+-  `GET /api/products/category/:cat_id`: GET all products by specified category ID from the database.
+-  `GET /api/search/:item`: GET all products by specified word from the database.
+-  And many more...

 ~~You can import "ads.sql" file from "./server/src/db" to your database and test it locally.~~